-Comma Separated Value or CSV files can be tough to import, but with this guide and a little practice you can master this and easily import your bank transactions yourself.
+Comma Separated Value or CSV files can be challenging to import because every bank has a different format, but with this guide and a little practice you can easily import your bank transactions yourself.

 As you learn how to use this tool it will help if you understand these three major challenges with importing CSV files: